Report a problem

 Report a crime

 If you are the victim of a crime or suspect a crime has or is being committed, you should immediately contact the Maroubra Police on 02 9349 9299, and also advise your strata scheme or neighbourhood association managing agent.
-Lot owners not included in a strata scheme or neighbouhood association should advise Dynamic Property Services, the CA's managing agent.
+Lot owners not included in a strata scheme or neighbourhood association should advise the CA Managing Agent.
 Alternatively, for emergencies call the police on 000.
 You can view or download detailed advice about crime prevention from the NSW Police Force website.
 If you're nervous of providing your personal details to the police, you could try contacting Crime Stoppers anonymously.

 There appears to be an ongoing problem with unleashed dogs on Prince Henry’s streets, in the parks, and on Little Bay Beach.
 And, a number of Prince Henry residents have complained about dog faeces on pavements, verges and parkland.
 Although most dog owners clean up after their pets, some don’t, and that results in an unpleasant experience for both Prince Henry residents and visitors.